-The autoimmune protocol diet is an extension of the paleolithic diet with an autoimmune twist.
+The autoimmune protocol diet is an extension of the paleo diet with an autoimmune twist.
 Similar to the paleo diet, the AIP diet has an initial elimination phase, in which food groups that are considered problematic are removed from the diet.

-But the AIP diet also removes:
+The AIP diet removes:

 During the initial phase foods, food additives, and medications that may cause inflammation, allergic reactions, or imbalance in the gut microbiome (dysbiosis) are eliminated from the diet.
 Many of these foods are implicated in inflammatory bowel disease (IBD).
 (Source)

 This phase involves systematic reintroduction of eliminated foods to allow the individual to identify unique food groups that cause their symptoms and aggravate diseases, and to see which food groups are problematic for them.
 (Source)